PMUNOZ08/Securing-Apikeys/README.md

 ## Usage/Examples

 The api used is [unsplash](https://unsplash.com)
 In order to test sample projects yout need an access key.
-Your can register an create anew one in [Join Unsplash](https://unsplash.com/join)
+Your can register and create a free new one on [Join Unsplash](https://unsplash.com/join)

 To test initial project just replace the placeholder in class UnplashClient: